garethltm/obsibrain/sc900/Microsoft Defender for Cloud Apps.md

 	- Set policies that monitor apps around the clock.
 >		For example, if anomalous behavior happens, like unusual spikes in usage, you're automatically alerted and guided to action.
 ### Information protection
+Defender for Cloud Apps connects to [[Software as a Service (SaaS)]] apps to scan for files containing sensitive data uncovering which data is stored where and who is accessing it.
+To protect this data, organizations can implement controls such as:

+- Apply a sensitivity label
+- Block downloads to an unmanaged device
+- Remove external collaborators on confidential files

+The Defender for Cloud Apps integration with [[Microsoft Purview]] also enables security teams to leverage out-of-the-box data classification types in their information protection policies and control sensitive information with data loss protection (DLP) features.